mr-meetpatel/LinuxExercise/README.md

 ./2_send_mail.sh

 note : program will send mail if you have stop your service as mention in step 9 other this program will do nothing.

+# Command to run shell script 4

+./4_lamp_setup.sh

+# Command to run shell script 5

+./5_remove_dup.sh

+note : this will delete file mention in Demo1.